jakubthedeveloper/RealMailNotification/README.md

 # Arduino Notification

-This application listens on serial port for one of the commands: 'mail' or 'nomail' and sets the servo position sets to a different value depending on the command.
+This application listens on serial port for one of the commands: 'mail' or 'nomail' and sets the servo position to a different value depending on the command.

 I use it to show envelope icon drawn on a piece of cardboard when I have unread messages on my mailbox.